-After the National Historic Preservation Act of 1966, all historical parks were entered in the National Register of Historic Places.
-This made Service and other federal agency actions affecting them subject to review by state historic preservation officers and the Advisory Council on Historic Preservation, a new federal agency established by the act.
+With enactment of the National Historic Preservation Act of 1966, all historical parks were entered in the National Register of Historic Places.
+This made NPS and other federal agency actions affecting them subject to review by state historic preservation officers and the Advisory Council on Historic Preservation, a new federal agency established by the act.

-Under a 1971 executive order, the Service was also required to nominate to the National Register all qualifying historic features in its natural and recreational areas.
-These resources, most of local or regional significance, were then entitled to the same consideration as the historical parks when faced with harmful actions.
-The effect was to broaden the Service's concern for all its cultural properties, including those that had previously received little attention.
-The increased recognition given historic resources outside parks categorized as historical tended to soften the distinctions among the area categories, contributing to a decision to terminate their official status in 1977.
+A 1971 Presidential order required the NPS to nominate to the National Register all qualifying historic features in its natural and recreational areas as well.
+These resources, most of local or regional significance, were now entitled to the same consideration as the historical parks when faced with potentially harmful actions.
+The increased attention to historic resources outside parks categorized as historical tended to blur the distinctions among the area categories, contributing to the Service's decision to terminate their official status in 1977.

+Recreational Areas

-Recreational Areas As noted above, 32 permanent additions to the System from 1952 through 1972 fell in the recreational category.
+As noted above, 28 permanent additions to the National Park System from 1952 through 1972 fell in the recreational category.
 More than half were seashores and reservoir-related areas along with another parkway.
-The others were new kinds of areas: lakeshores, rivers, performing arts facilities, a trail, and two major urban recreation complexes.
+The others were new kinds of areas: lakeshores, rivers, a performing arts facility, a trail, and two major urban recreation complexes.

 In 1963 the recently formed Recreation Advisory Council, composed of six Cabinet-level officials, proposed a system of national recreation areas and set criteria for them.
 They were to be spacious, generally including at least 20,000 acres of land and water.
-They were to be within 250 miles of urban centers and designed for heavy, multi-state patronage.
+They were to be within 250 miles of urban centers and accommodate heavy, multi-state patronage.

 Their natural endowments would need to be "well above the ordinary in quality and recreation appeal, being of lesser significance than the unique scenic and historic elements of the National Park System, but affording a quality of recreation experience which transcends that normally associated with areas provided by State and local governments."
 The scale of investment and development was to be high enough to warrant federal involvement.
-Cooperative management arrangements involving the Forest Service, the Corps of Engineers, and possibly other federal bureaus besides the Park Service were expected.
+Cooperative management arrangements involving the Forest Service, the Corps of Engineers, and possibly other federal bureaus besides the NPS were expected.

-The recreational area category formally adopted by the Park Service in 1964 reflected the Recreation Advisory Council's criteria, although not all units that the Service assigned to the category were of the type envisioned by the council.
-Several of the seashores, lakeshores, rivers, and reservoir areas most nearly complied with the criteria; other areas were categorized as recreational by default, because they were not fully in accord with the Service's criteria and policies for natural or historical areas.
+The recreational area category formally adopted by the NPS in 1964 reflected the Recreation Advisory Council's criteria, although not all units that the NPS assigned to the category were of the type envisioned by the council.
+Several areas were categorized as recreational largely by default, because they did not fully meet the Service's criteria and policies for natural or historical areas.

-The Service resumed shoreline studies in the mid-1950s with generous support from the Mellon family foundations.
+The NPS resumed shoreline studies in the mid-1950s with generous support from the Mellon family foundations.
 Their results were published in Our Vanishing Shoreline (1955), A Report on the Seashore Recreation Survey of the Atlantic and Gulf Coasts (1955), Our Fourth Shore: Great Lakes Shoreline Recreation Area Survey (1959), and Pacific Coast Recreation Area Survey (1959).
-Detailed studies of individual projects also were prepared.
+The NPS also prepared detailed studies of individual projects.
 The fruits of this program included eight more national seashores and four national lakeshores during the period.
-Most of them forestalled development of residential subdivisions, highways, and commercial facilities and preserved threatened natural and historical features.
+Most of them forestalled residential, commercial, and highway development and protected natural and historic features.